 Skied and partied at CU in Boulder my first year - then "woke up" and returned to the Bay Area.
 By then I'd become a bit of a motorcycle nut and worked my way through UC Berkeley while fixing motorcycles and repairing stereos.
 Concurrently I served in the Army reserves as an artillery officer and supply unit commander.

 After my UC graduation I headed off on a 9 month long motorcycle journey across North Africa, Europe, Israel, Egypt, back across Europe, and then across Canada; all with my girlfriend (now ex-wife) who took a year out of law school (Boalt Hall) to ride with me - 9 months in a 2-person tent was pretty cozy!

 I returned to work at Pacific Stereo - running their service organization's core depot, then running their receiver manufacturing operation.

 Then back to school - this time to Stanford for an MBA - followed by a return to Pacific where I ran all their private label operations before leaving to join an import company (I'd done quite a bit of travel to Asia for Pacific).

-President of the import company, then we sold it, exercised options, and travelled a bit more before our first child arrived (son Charles - 1986).
+President of the import company, then we sold it, exercised options, and traveled a bit more before our first child arrived (son Charles - 1986).
 I stayed home for a while, doing business and computer consulting before deciding to join Chevron's IT organization.

 10 years with Chevron doing IT design, R&D, and management before being recruited by Microsoft.
 Our daughter Sarah was born in this period (1989)